nstevens1040/Execute-WebRequest/README.md

 # Execute-WebRequest
 PowerShell function to perform HTTP requests centered around .NET class System.Net.Http.HttpClient

-## Under Construction Again!
-Some of the instruction below may not reflect how this solution is intended to be used!
 ## Requirements

 *   **Microsoft Windows** operating system